Job Search Masterclass Finding and Evaluating Opportunities

 What it is: Finding the specific online groups, forums, and small job boards where the top people in your industry actually hang out.

 Why it helps: This stops you from wasting time on sites where no one important is looking.
-By skipping the huge databases, you make sure your resume is seen by people who immediately understand and care about what you do.
+Skipping the huge databases means your resume reaches people who immediately understand and care about what you do.

 Speaking Their Language